 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Cbc reported total carbon emissions of approximately 13,847,330 kg CO2e for its operations in Guatemala (GT), with global emissions reaching about 62,558,480 kg CO2e, which includes 50,049,800 kg CO2e from Scope 1 and 12,508,690 kg CO2e from Scope 2.
-The company has set ambitious targets to reduce its greenhouse gas emissions, committing to a 48.9% reduction in absolute Scope 1 and 2 emissions by 2030 from a 2019 baseline.
-Additionally, Cbc aims to cut its absolute Scope 3 emissions by 27.5% by 2031 from a 2021 baseline, with a specific target of 33.3% reduction for FLAG emissions within the same timeframe.
-Cbc's climate commitments also include a pledge to achieve no deforestation across its primary deforestation-linked commodities by December 31, 2025.
-These targets are part of the Science Based Targets initiative (SBTi) framework, ensuring alignment with global climate goals.
-The emissions data and reduction targets are cascaded from its parent organization, The Central America Bottling Corporation, reflecting a corporate commitment to sustainability across its operations.
+In 2024, The Central America Bottling Corporation (cbc) reported total carbon emissions of approximately 62,558,480 kg CO2e, which includes Scope 1 and Scope 2 emissions.
+The breakdown of emissions is as follows: Scope 1 emissions totalled approximately 50,049,800 kg CO2e, while Scope 2 emissions accounted for about 12,508,690 kg CO2e.
+Notably, cbc has not disclosed any Scope 3 emissions data. cbc has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 48.9% by 2030 from a 2019 baseline.
+Additionally, the company targets a 27.5% reduction in absolute Scope 3 emissions by 2031 from a 2021 baseline, with a specific goal of reducing FLAG emissions by 33.3% within the same timeframe.
+Furthermore, cbc is committed to no deforestation across its primary deforestation-linked commodities by December 31, 2025.
+This emissions data and reduction targets are cascaded from the parent organization, The Central America Bottling Corporation, reflecting a corporate family relationship.
+The targets align with the Science Based Targets initiative (SBTi) standards, ensuring that cbc's commitments contribute to global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents